 How We Gathered This Information

 This guide is a synthesis of hands-on experience and objective data.
 The recommendations are based on my personal travels to Bali in 2019 and 2025.
+All safety tips are cross-referenced with official advisories and recent traveler reports to ensure they are current.

 What This Means for You